Tipón near Cusco: Terraces, Waterways, and Inca Engineering

 | Ticket | Boleto Turístico del Cusco | General or Partial Circuito II. |

-| Price | Foreign Adults: Integral S/130, Partial S/70 | COSITUC states these values in the FAQ; check for changes on-site. |
+| Price | Foreign Adults: Integral S/130, Partial S/70 | COSITUC provides these values in the FAQ; check for changes locally. |

-| Validity | Integral 10 days, Partial usually 2 days | For the South Valley and city sites, Circuito II is often sufficient. |
+| Validity | Integral 10 days, Partial usually 2 days | Circuito II is often sufficient for the Southern Valley and city sites. |

-| Combination | Piquillacta, Andahuaylillas, Southern Route | Tipón fits very well into a half or full South Valley day. |
+| Combination | Piquillacta, Andahuaylillas, Southern Route | Tipón fits very well into a half-day or full-day Southern Valley trip. |

 Practical: According to COSITUC, the Boleto Turístico is not sold online.
 Purchase at the COSITUC counter or at many included sites is common.